Hit by the whiff of a half-cooked feast as I bound through the back door on the eve of it.

 Back in the small hours and being woken up not long after by Bart Simpson ordering me to “Get up and get outta bed”; my Mother pissing herself laughing at the effect her present of a talking alarm clock was having on me.
 Inadvertently getting her back by accidentally leaving the sacred sprouts I’d been sent out for behind in the pub.

 The Bart Simpson Alarm Clock.
 Hilarious.

 Back-to-back films and phone-calls from far away relatives my parents hoped each other would answer.
 Reading back over wish lists of goals composed for the year ahead with cross-legged concentration alongside my best mate in my bedroom.
 Listing the qualities of our respective future partners through wild guesses of the other.
-Paring those down to a bare-boned gender preference by the age of 30
+Paring those down to a bare-boned sex preference by the age of 30.

 Back to the website booking page after being struck by a gnawing feeling as I smiled my way down Waterloo en route to the airport.
 The airport I had mistakenly booked to fly into instead of out from.
 Back eventually with relief to a livelier looking tree replacing the vague question mark the old single set of lights used to aptly resemble.

 Putting back the cards my parents gave one another on the mantelpiece after reading.
 Hand-writing getting smaller, much like their frames.
 Closing over another card written to a Wife, unable to reconcile herself to her new title.